William M. Branham: Conversion and early influences

 Branham claimed to his audiences he was first exposed to a Pentecostal church in 1936, which invited him to join, but he refused.
 Weaver speculated that Branham may have chosen to hide his early connections to Pentecostalism to make his conversion story more compelling to his Pentecostal audiences during the years of the healing revival.
-Weaver identified several parts of Branham's reported life story that conflicted with historical documentation and suggested Branham began significantly embellished his early life story to his audiences beginning in the 1940s.
+Weaver identified several parts of Branham's reported life story that conflicted with historical documentation and suggested that Branham began significantly embellishing his early life story to his audiences beginning in the 1940s.

 During June 1933, Branham held tent revival meetings that were sponsored by Davis and the First Pentecostal Baptist Church.
 On June 2 that year, the Jeffersonville Evening News said the Branham campaign reported 14 converts.
 His followers believed his ministry was accompanied by miraculous signs from its beginning, and that when he was baptizing converts on June 11, 1933, in the Ohio River near Jeffersonville, a bright light descended over him and that he heard a voice say, "As John the Baptist was sent to forerun the first coming of Jesus Christ, so your message will forerun His second coming".

 Belief in the baptismal story is a critical element of faith among Branham's followers.
 In his early references to the event during the healing revival, Branham interpreted it to refer to the restoration of the gifts of the spirit to the church.
 In later years, Branham significantly altered how he told the baptismal story, and came to connect the event to his teaching ministry.
 He claimed reports of the baptismal story were carried in newspapers across the United States and Canada.
 Because of the way Branham's telling of the baptismal story changed over the years, and because no newspaper actually covered the event, Weaver said Branham may have embellished the story after he began achieving success in the healing revival during the 1940s.

 Besides Roy Davis and the First Pentecostal Baptist Church, Branham reported interaction with other groups during the 1930s who were an influence on his ministry.
 During the early 1930s, he became acquainted with William Sowders' School of the Prophets, a Pentecostal group in Kentucky and Indiana.
 Through Sowders' group, he was introduced to the British Israelite House of David and in the autumn of 1934, Branham traveled to Michigan to meet with members of the group.